-HMY Britannia was unique in that her Commanding Officer was always a Flag Officer, generally a Rear Admiral (although the first two were Vice Admirals and the last a Commodore).
+HMY Britannia was unique in that her Commanding Officer was always a Flag Officer, generally a Rear Admiral (however the first two were Vice Admirals and the last a Commodore).
 Having such a high ranking Officer as HMY Britannia's 'Captain' reflected the gravitas of the duties he had to undertake.
 In this respect, all crew (20 Officers and 220 Yachtsmen), were personally selected by the Commanding Officer.

 Either side of HM The Queen and HRH The Duke of Edinburgh are former Flag Officer Royal Yachts (FORY).
 From the left they are: